Arrival of sequences in CAA Agenda

 Alexandros

-Estimated reading time ~ 4 minutes
+Estimated Reading Time ~ 4 minutes

-A portable storyboard
+A portable sequencer

 3